 After initial recognition financial liabilities are measured at amortised cost using the effective interest rate method.

 Derivative financial liabilities

 The Group's financial liabilities also include financial derivative instruments.
-The Group's derivative instruments consist of interest rate swaps and forward currency contracts.

-All derivative financial instruments which are not designated as hedging instruments are accounted for at fair value through profit or loss.
+All derivative financial instruments which are not designated as hedging instruments are measured at fair value through profit or loss.